CONGRESS PLANNING GUIDELINES

 - addressing the increasing divergence of commercial livestock production and biodiversity issues.

-- rangeland end-users can be included for sharing their experience on Rangelands.
+- grazing land end-users can be included for sharing their experience on the landscape.

 - Value posters more.
 Have a prize for the best poster(s) and make a big thing of it.